EndiHariadi43/safeid-wallet/SPONSORS.md

 - Recognition across our community channels.
 - Big impact: you directly fuel the growth of SafeID Wallet and our open-source ecosystem 🌍

+---

+## 🎁 One-time Support Tiers

+### ⭐ $10 one-time — Twitter Shoutout
+- A public thank-you shoutout from our official Twitter/X account.
+- Your support helps us continue building SafeID Wallet and open-source tools.

+### 🌟 $50 one-time — Mention in Release Notes
+- Your name/username will be mentioned in the **Release Notes** of the next SafeID Wallet version.
+- Recognition for directly contributing to project milestones.

+---

 Thank you for helping us grow 🙏

----

 <p align="center">Made with ❤️ by <a href="https://github.com/EndiHariadi43">Endi Hariadi</a></p>